-- 165. If issued, the licence would require the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence and
+166. The licence requires the licence holder to immediately report any of the following to the Regulator:

-- any unintended effects of the field trial.
+- any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence and - any unintended effects of the field trial.

-- 166. A number of written notices would also be required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+167. A number of written notices are also required under the licence regarding dealings with the GMO, to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
 The notices include:

 - expected and actual dates of planting

 - details of areas planted to the GMOs

 - expected dates of flowering

 - expected and actual dates of harvest and cleaning after harvest and

 - details of inspection activities.